 The 4th Roundtable Discussion on the Impacts of Climate Change on Urban Outdoor Workers

-The event aims to inform, empower, and support Asia-Pacific countries, particularly least developed countries, landlocked developing countries, and small island developing States, in advancing the 17 Sustainable Development Goals (SDGs) and their targets under the 2030 Agenda.
+Aligned with the Forum’s mandate, the event seeks to inform, empower, and support Asia-Pacific countries, particularly least developed countries, landlocked developing countries, and small island developing States, in advancing the 2030 Agenda and its 17 Sustainable Development Goals.
 It does so by identifying regional trends and sharing best practices and lessons learned.

 This event will feature case studies from Thailand, Hong Kong (China), Pakistan, and Vietnam.
-It will combine brief presentations with interactive discussion to foster dialogue across research, policy, and community practice.
+It will combine brief presentations with interactive discussion to foster dialogue across research, policy, and community practice, and to move beyond rhetoric toward genuinely co-produced pathways for just and climate-resilient urban development.

 Dr Anh Vu is a political ecologist and interdisciplinary scholar with over two decades of experience at the forefront of both development practice and academic research.
 Anh currently leads a £1.3 million Wellcome Trust-funded research project examining the health impacts of climate change on precarious outdoor workers in major cities across Vietnam.
 She is Research Director/ Climate Change at NatCen International, National Centre for Social Research (UK).
 Her research focuses on three key areas that address critical climate challenges: the climate-health nexus, the political economy of climate change, and the sustainability of delta social-ecological systems.
 She has collaborated extensively with major multilateral and bilateral institutions (e.g., UNDP, UN Statistics Division, the Australian Department of Foreign Affairs and Trade, Friedrich-Ebert-Stiftung) while also providing expert consultancy to governments, and inter/national NGOs (e.g., Asia Development Alliance, Oxfam, Transparency International, Global Philanthropy Indices, Management and Sustainable Development Institute).
 Her scholarly work is widely published in high-impact peer-reviewed journals such as World Development, Sustainability Science, Contemporary Politics, Community Development, VOLUNTAS, World Development Perspectives, and International Development Planning and Review.
 In particular, her two decades of research on civil society and authoritarianism has been acclaimed by Southeast Asian scholars for making "high-order" contributions to the field."